Your Halloween House Party Planning Checklist

 Pumpkins and decorative gourds

-Easily findable at your local grocery store, you can display these singly or in clusters around your home.
-Try dressing up your pumpkins—spray them with metallic paint, use chalkboard paint to draw fun faces or write messages, or wrap them with a single horizontal strip of decorative burlap ribbon for a sophisticated touch.
-If you’re looking for something more lighthearted, City Mill has press-on, light-up pumpkin faces sure to make your guests smile.
+Easily findable at your local grocery store, you can display these singly or in clusters at your Halloween house party.
+Try dressing up your pumpkins — spray them with metallic paint, use chalkboard paint to draw fun faces or write messages, or wrap them with a single horizontal strip of decorative burlap ribbon for a sophisticated touch.

 Candles